curb4387/Python-Assignments/chapter12/ex02/instructions-summary.md

 > The client code will now be able to establish a connection to the server.

 In order to test your error handling logic, run `python3 timeclient.py` into the terminal without starting the timesever.
 If you have already started the timeserver, use `CTL+C` to terminate the process or close the terminal window which is running the timeserver.

+**Task 1**: Add exception handling code to the server logic in **timeclient.py** to catch and recover from this kind of exception.
+To recover from this exception, simply print the message **Error connecting to the server** and terminate the program.